-Amaretti cookies are a traditional Italian cookie.
-Small, crunchy exterior, a soft chewy center, and a strong almond flavor.
+Amaretti cookies (amaretti morbidi) are traditional Italian cookies.
+They have a crunchy exterior, a soft, chewy center, and a deliciously strong almond flavor.
 They are light, airy, gluten-free, and highly addictive!

 Preheat the oven to 325 degrees.

-Fold in the dry ingredient mixture into the egg white mixture until they are combined and a dough starts to form.
+Fold the dry ingredients into the egg white mixture until they are combined, and a dough starts to form.

 Place the powdered sugar in a small bowl.
-Using a small cookie scoop make 1-inch balls of the dough.
-Then roll the dough ball in the powdered sugar just to coat.
+Using a small cookie scoop, make 1-inch balls of dough.
+Then roll the dough ball in the powdered sugar just to coat it.

-Place on the baking sheet about an inch and a half apart.
+Place on the prepared baking sheets about an inch and a half apart.

 Bake for about 25 minutes or until the bottoms are lightly golden and the tops of the cookies start to crack.

-Pull a shot of espresso and enjoy these absolutely divine crispy yet chewy Amaretti cookies.
+Pull an espresso shot and enjoy these divine crispy yet chewy Amaretti cookies.